mikemalinowski/blackout/README.md

-# Insomnia
+# Blackout

 ## Overview
-Insomnia is a small micro-module which makes it easier to completely forget packages.
+Blackout is a small micro-module which makes it easier to completely forget packages.
 This is particularly useful when working with packages made up of multiple sub-modules.